Reih02/DiscordSpeechToTextBot/readme.txt

 Thanks for using my SpeechToText discord bot :)
-Step 1) Run VoiceRecognition.py and enter the index of the audio device you wish to use from 'get_mics.py'
+Step 1) Run VoiceRecognition.py and enter the index of the audio device you wish to use from the given list
 Step 2) Change the token at the top of 'VoiceToTextBot.py' to that of your bot
 Step 3) Run 'VoiceToTextBot.py'